-Out of state schools operating in the state of Wisconsin will be approve and continual to be approved if the school is approved by the board of the state where the school is located and the school has approved nursing accreditation.
+Out of state schools operating in the state of Wisconsin will be approved and continue to be approved as long as the school is approved by the board of the state where the school is located and the school has approved nursing accreditation.

-A school of nursing must receive national nursing accreditation within 3 years of school approval and all schools which already have approval as of July 1, 2014 must have accreditation by July 1, 2017.
+A school of nursing must receive nursing accreditation within 3 years of school approval and all schools which already have approval as of July 1, 2014 must have accreditation by July 1, 2017.
 Failure to maintain nursing accreditation will result in loss of school approval.